-Researchers in nanoscience explore the ultrasmall world - ultracold atoms, quantum dots, molecules, semiconductors, electronic devices, and surface-based chemical reactions.
-These things have dimensions that are measured in nanometers, or billionths of a meter — the size of a few atoms.
+Researchers in nanoscience explore the ultrasmall world—ultracold atoms, quantum dots, molecules, semiconductors, electronic devices, and quantum devices.
+These things have dimensions that are measured in nanometers, or billionths of a meter.
+They may be just the size of a few atoms.
 Nanosized systems are so small that researchers must not only figure out how to create them, but also determine how they are affected by the laws of quantum mechanics.
-JILA's diverse nanoscience research encompasses investigations of innovative technologies for nanoscience research, model systems for studying nanoscale science & technology, nanoscale probes of molecules & materials, quantum devices, quantum dots, and semiconductors.
+JILA's diverse nanoscience research encompasses investigations of innovative technologies for nanoscience research, model systems for studying nanoscale science and technology, the quantum mechanics of nanoparticles, nanostructures, nanoscale energy transport, and quantum devices.
 JILA researchers are looking for answers to such questions as:

-- Can we create devices that use electron spins or quantum mechanical behavior to encode information?
+- Can we create devices that use electron spins, quantum mechanical behavior, or mechanical vibrations to encode quantum information?

-- Can we probe exciton scattering in semiconductor quantum wells to test fundamental theories of physics?
+- How can we use semiconductor quantum wells to test fundamental theories of physics?

 - Can we control ultrafast thermal and electronic responses in atoms, molecules, and materials with nanometer resolution?